 Uses For Cornmeal

-If you find you have a container of cornmeal approaching its expiration date but are uncertain how to use it up, there are a number of ways to use cornmeal.
+If you find you have a container of cornmeal approaching its expiration date but are uncertain how to use it, there are several ways to use cornmeal.

 Some of the most popular uses include: